You Are Not Alone: Child Sexual Abuse Survivors Can Get Justice With an LDS Church Lawsuit

 "The LDS Church gave a known predator the keys to the kingdom," said attorney Stan Gipe.
 "And now, these men are left carrying scars that could've been prevented."

 The firm is seeking damages for the four named plaintiffs and continues to investigate the possibility of additional victims.
-They are calling for accountability—not just from Herget, but from the institution that gave him access to children in the first place.
+They are calling for accountability—not just from Herget, but from the institution (Church of Latter Day Saints) that gave him access to children in the first place.

 Can Abuse Survivors Sue the Mormon Church for Sexual Abuse?